Delicious Chicken Katsu Onigirazu made with healthy baked chicken katsu, tonkatsu sauce, mustard, steamed rice, and thinly sliced cabbage.

 - Gather all the ingredients.

-- Cut the cabbage leaves into julienned slices.
+- Cut 1–2 leaves green cabbage into julienned slices.

-- Place a plastic wrap on a working surface and put a sheet of nori seaweed on top (shiny side facing down), with a corner pointing up.
+- Place a plastic wrap on a working surface and put 1 sheet nori (dried laver seaweed) on top (shiny side facing down), with a corner pointing up.

-- Evenly spread the steamed rice in a thin layer and form into a square shape in the center of nori sheet.
-Sprinkle a little bit of salt.
-For Japanese rice ball (onigiri) that are enjoyed at room temperature, we add salt to rice keeps the food fresh longer.
+- Evenly spread about ½ cup cooked Japanese short-grain rice in a thin layer and form into a square shape in the center of nori sheet.
+Sprinkle ⅛ tsp Diamond Crystal kosher salt.
+For Japanese rice ball (onigiri) that are enjoyed at room temperature, we add salt to the rice to keep the food fresh longer.

-- Place the shredded cabbage evenly on top of rice and then the chicken katsu on top.
+- Place the shredded cabbage evenly on top of rice and then 1 baked chicken katsu on top.

 - Flip over chicken katsu so the sauce is also on the cabbage.

-- Place steamed rice on top.
+- Place another ½ cup steamed rice on top.
 Try to keep the square shape as you spread the rice evenly in a thin layer.
 Bring left and right corners of nori sheet towards the center.
 Fold gently but tightly to wrap around the layers at the center.

 - If you like the onigirazu to showcase the filling after cutting in half, mark with a piece of shredded cabbage perpendicular to the filling.
 Wrap with plastic wrap tightly and set aside for 5 minutes.